S26-Distributed-Capstone/DistributedSecretsVault/docs/scope.md

 - Shamir's Secret Keeping behavior:
   - A password is separated on a single node into n (configured by user) parts
   - The data is sent out to n - 1 other nodes, with 1 piece staying local to the machine that received the request directly
+- Read repair behavior:
+  - Latest-version GET requests that barely meet the reconstruction threshold may re-split the reconstructed value and restore shards for the same version
+  - Repair does not create a new version and does not apply to historical version reads
 - no master key required, any node can take requests to decode
 - The rule that plaintext secret bytes are never written to durable storage or passed to other nodes